 - Quickly thaw the shrimp.
 If you have frozen shrimp and need to thaw it in a snap, you can thaw it in a bowl of cold water.
 Make sure the shrimp is fully submerged, and it should thaw within 20 minutes or so.
 Pat the shrimp dry with a clean towel before using.
 Don’t use hot water to thaw shrimp, or it can affect its tender texture!

 This garlic butter shrimp pasta recipe can be enjoyed on its own as a complete meal.
-However, it also pairs well with a variety of sides like steamed broccoli, roasted veggies, air fryer Brussels sprouts, and creamy cucumber salad.
+However, it also pairs well with a variety of sides like:

-- I do not recommend freezing this recipe as the shrimp are likely to become rubbery.
+I do not recommend freezing this recipe as the shrimp are likely to become rubbery once they are thawed and reheated.

 If you have any leftover garlic butter shrimp, try one of these delicious ways to use them up!